 Leverage ratio shows how much debt the company has.
 If the company has a small debt, the possibility of financial distress in the company decreases (Antoniawati and Purwohandoko, 2022).
+As a financial institution that has an intermediary function, the role of banks is very important in the economic activities of a country, where banks become institutions that distribute funds and as a place for financial transactions, this makes banks unchanged like the pulse in the human body which is very much needed to support the smooth running of a country's economy.
+(Ryandono et al., 2022).
 The level of leverage is part of the company's policy and is a signal for investors in making decisions (Heniwati and Essen, 2020).
+Optimization of the supply chain network can be carried out with the aim of minimizing the distribution costs of agricultural commodities.
+(Marita et al., 2021).
 A low level of leverage indicates the stability of the company and less likely for the company to experience financial distress (Ningsih and Asandimitra, 2023).
-Conversely, companies with a high proportion of debt to assets are at risk of facing difficulties in paying off their obligations in the future and can increase the risk of financial distress
+Conversely, companies with a high proportion of debt to assets are at risk of facing difficulties in paying off their obligations in the future and can increase the risk of financial distress (Hikmawati, 2022).

-(Hikmawati, 2022).
 The research of Masita & Purwohandoko (2020) proves that leverage has a 3 positive effect on financial distress.
 Thus the hypothesis proposed is :